dd9jn/rfc4880bis/crypto-refresh.md

 The difference between a V4 and V5 signature is that the latter includes additional meta data.

-The algorithms for converting the hash function result to a signature are described in a section below.
+The algorithms for converting the hash function result to a signature are described in {{computing-signatures}}.

 #### Signature Subpacket Specification {#signature-subpacket}